FrederikS/richie/README.md

 ## Requirements

-You need to define a `handleImageFile` callback and pass through the related `Editor` Component property.
+You need to define a `handleImageFile` callback and pass it through the related `Editor` Component property.
 The example above handles selected image files with returning a Data-URL.
 But in other cases you may like to upload them to a server and reference the url.
 The returned url is used as src attribute of the img tag.

 ## API